Bicycle riding volunteers deliver medicines in Indonesia's Semarang - News Break

 Bicycle riding volunteers deliver medicines in Indonesia's Semarang

-SEMARANG, Indonesia (Reuters) - Pedalling through the Indonesian city of Semarang, Arrahman Surya Atmaja stops at a pharmacy to pick up some vitamins before hitting the road again to deliver them to a person isolating at home.
+SEMARANG, Indonesia, July 30 (Reuters) - Pedalling through the Indonesian city of Semarang, Arrahman Surya Atmaja stops at a pharmacy to pick up some vitamins before hitting the road again to deliver them to a person isolating at home.

 The 35-year-old is part of a small group of volunteer cyclists running errands for people in the city of 3 million, which along with the rest of the country, has been hit hard by the pandemic.